RobTillaart/rotaryDecoder/README.md

 #### Debugging

-- **int8_t getLastPosition(uint8_r re)** returns last position.
+- **int8_t getLastPosition(uint8_r re)** Returns last position.

 ## Performance

 As the decoder is based upon a PCF8574, a I2C device, the performance is affected by the clock speed of the I2C bus.
-All four core functions have one call to **\_read8()** which is the most expensive part.
+All four core functions have one call to **\read8()** which is the most expensive part.

 Early tests gave the following indicative times (Arduino UNO) for the **update()** function (with no updates it is ~8 us faster).
 Note that above 500 KHz the gain becomes less while reliability of signal decreases.
-(500 KHz is about ~3x faster than 100 KHz in practice.)
+(500 KHz is about 3x faster than 100 KHz in practice.)
 As 400 KHz is a standard I2C clock speed it is the preferred one.